deniztotuk/Arenosa-SV/README.md

 ### Gene Onthology

-For performing GO analysis for finding potential gene enrichments `GO.R` script was used.
+For performing GO analysis to find potential gene enrichments `GO.R` script was used.
 This script takes TAIR annotated `.tsv` files as input and ouputs GO results in `.tsv` format.

 ### References